peterkuma/ds-format/docs/_includes/cmds.md

 Options:

-- `-l`: Print a detailed list of variabes (name and dimensions), preceded with a line with dataset dimensions.
+- `-l`: Print a detailed list of variables (name and an array of dimensions), preceded with a line with dataset dimensions.
-- `a:` *attrs*: Print variable attributes. *attrs* can be a string or an array.
+- `a:` *attrs*: Print variable attributes after the variable name and dimensions. *attrs* can be a string or an array.

 Examples: